Three reasons why communication leadership matters

 Earlier this year we asked communication practitioners what sort of skills and personal development they wanted.
 Leadership was a big one.
-Developing leadership capability was something that was high on the wish list for many and it led us to develop our brand new leadership programme for communicators.
+Developing leadership capability was something that was high on the wish list for many.

 For communicators, leadership is about running an effective team of course, but it is about much more than that.
 It is about guiding the organisation and ensuring that communication is in the lead rather than following along behind.